 Omeprazole - method of administration and dosage

-With exacerbation of peptic ulcer and reflux esophagitis, the drug is prescribed at a dose of 0.02 g once in the morning (before breakfast).
+In case of exacerbation of peptic ulcer disease and reflux esophagitis, the drug is prescribed in a dose of 0.02 g once in the morning (before breakfast).
 Capsules should be swallowed whole with a small amount of liquid.

 The duration of treatment for duodenal ulcer is usually 2 weeks.
-In those patients who have not completely healed after a 2-week course, healing usually occurs during the next 2-week treatment period.
+For those patients who do not experience complete healing after a 2-week course, healing usually occurs over the next 2-week treatment period.

-Patients with poor healing of duodenal ulcers are recommended to prescribe omeprazole at a dose of 0.04 g 1 time per day, which allows healing to be achieved within 4 weeks.
+For patients with poor healing of duodenal ulcers, it is recommended to prescribe omeprazole at a dose of 0.04 g once a day, which allows healing to be achieved within 4 weeks.

-For the prevention of recurrence of gastric ulcer in patients with poor healing, it is recommended to prescribe 0.02 g of the drug 1 time per day.
+To prevent relapses of gastric ulcer in patients with poor healing, it is recommended to prescribe 0.02 g of the drug once a day.

-With peptic ulcer associated with Helicobacter pylori, omeprazole is prescribed in a daily dose of 0.04-0.08 g in combination with amoxicillin - 1.5-3 g in several doses for 2 weeks.
-If after a 2-week course no complete scarring of the ulcer is noted, then the course of treatment is extended for another 2 weeks.
+For peptic ulcers associated with Helicobacter pylori, omeprazole is prescribed in a daily dose of 0.04-0.08 g in combination with amoxicillin - 1.5-3 g in several doses over 2 weeks.
+If after a 2-week course there is no complete scarring of the ulcer, then the course of treatment is extended for another 2 weeks.

-With reflux esophagitis, omeprazole is prescribed in a daily dose of 0.02 g.
+For reflux esophagitis, omeprazole is prescribed in a daily dose of 0.02 g.
 The course of treatment is 4-5 weeks.
-In severe cases of reflux esophagitis, the daily dose of the drug can be increased to 0.04 g, and the course of treatment extended to 8 weeks.
-For long-term treatment of patients with reflux esophagitis, it is recommended to use a dose of 0.01 g 1 time per day.
+In case of severe reflux esophagitis, the daily dose of the drug can be increased to 0.04 g, and the course of treatment extended to 8 weeks.
+For long-term treatment of patients with reflux esophagitis, it is recommended to use a dose of 0.01 g once a day.
 If necessary, the dose can be increased to 0.02-0.04 g 1 time per day.

-With Zollinger-Ellison syndrome, the recommended initial dose is 0.06 g per day in 1 dose.
+For Zollinger-Ellison syndrome, the recommended initial dose is 0.06 g per day in 1 dose.
 If necessary, the dose is increased to 0.08-0.12 g per day, in which case it is divided into 2 doses.
-The duration of treatment is set individually.
+The duration of treatment is determined individually.

-Before starting treatment with the drug, it is necessary to exclude the presence of a malignant process, especially in patients with gastric ulcers, since treatment with omeprazole may mask the symptoms and delay the correct diagnosis.
+Before starting treatment with the drug, it is necessary to exclude the presence of a malignant process, especially in patients with gastric ulcers, since treatment with omeprazole can mask symptoms and delay correct diagnosis.

 Side effects

-Rarely - dizziness, headache, agitation, drowsiness, sleep disorders, paresthesia (numbness in the limbs), in some cases - depression (a state of depression) and hallucinations (delusions, visions that acquire the character of reality).
+Rarely - dizziness, headache, agitation, drowsiness, sleep disorders, paresthesia (a feeling of numbness in the limbs), in some cases - depression (a state of depression) and hallucinations (delusions, visions that acquire the character of reality).
 Rarely - dry mouth, taste disturbances, diarrhea (diarrhea) or constipation, gastrointestinal candidiasis (a disease of the stomach and small intestine caused by yeast-like fungi such as Candida), stomatitis (inflammation of the oral mucosa), abdominal pain.
-Increased activity of liver enzymes, liver failure, hepatitis with or without jaundice, encephalopathy in patients with previous severe liver disease.
+Increased activity of liver enzymes, liver failure, hepatitis with or without jaundice, encephalopathy in patients with pre-existing severe liver disease.
 Rarely - bronchospasm (sharp narrowing of the lumen of the bronchi), leukopenia (decrease in the level of leukocytes in the blood), thrombocytopenia (decrease in the number of platelets in the blood).
-Arthralgia (joint pain), muscle weakness, myalgia (muscle pain), skin rash, urticaria and / or itching, erythema multiforme (an infectious-allergic disease characterized by reddening of symmetrical skin areas and fever), increased sweating, alopecia (complete or partial hair loss); blurred vision, peripheral edema, fever (a sharp rise in body temperature).
-In some cases - interstitial nephritis (inflammation of the kidney with a primary lesion of the connective tissue).
+Arthralgia (joint pain), muscle weakness, myalgia (muscle pain), skin rash, urticaria and/or itching, erythema multiforme (an infectious-allergic disease characterized by redness of symmetrical areas of the skin and a rise in temperature), increased sweating, alopecia (complete or partial hair loss); blurred vision, peripheral edema, fever (sharp rise in body temperature).
+In some cases - interstitial nephritis (inflammation of the kidney with primary damage to connective tissue).

 Overdose